msp-strath/cs208-logic/pages/truth-tables.md

 Validity defines when a formula is "true" in itself.
 More generally, we will want to know what it means for a formula *under some assumptions*.
 This is the idea behind [entailment](entailment.html).

-## Relationship between Satisfiability and Validity
+## Relationship between Satisfiability and Validity {id=prop-logic:truth-tables:sat-vs-valid}

 The following relationship between satisfiability and validity is often useful.
 Especially when we have [SAT solvers](sat-solvers.html) for automatically determining whether or not a formula is satisfiable.